DJF3/Webex-Message-space-archiver/README.md

 * Archives all messages in a space
 * Find space ID with built in search function
-* Batch archiving with multiple config files & commandline parameters
+* Batch archiving with multiple config files & commandline parameters _NEW_
 * Deal with threaded messages
-* Support for automatic and manual DST configuration ('summertime')
+* Support for automatic and manual DST configuration ('summertime') _NEW_
-* Download space images, files or both (with msg file date)
+* Download images, files or both (with msg file date)
 * All files are organized: \spacenamefolder with subfolders for \files, \images, \avatars
-* Export space data to JSON or TXT file
+* Export space data to JSON and/or TXT file
 * Restrict messages by number of messages, number of days, from- date or from-to date
 * Display: messages grouped per month, with navigation at the top
 * Display: show full user names